dozjs/doz/documentation/index.md

 ---

 ## Component definition
-The method `define` defines an component globally that can be added to any other component of the project.
+The method `define` or the alias `component` defines an component globally that can be added to any other component of the project.
 The tag name must be according to the [W3C specs](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name).

 ```javascript